oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 </dns_resolver_configuration>
 ```

-#### Updating Management Network
+#### Updating (Management) Network
-only management network can be updated with DNS configuration.
+You can update any network with DNS Configuration, however all such DNS
+Configurations will be simply ignored during creation of new host except
+for the DNS configuration defined on the network, which happens to be
+management network at time of creating new host.

 ```
 PUT /ovirt-engine/api/networks/{network:id} HTTP/1.1